xDaveN/Jellyfish/scripts/README.md

 -  Displays the user's profile picture on the manual login screen instead of the name.
 When a user is selected, their avatar appears above the password field.
 This script can be used without this theme and is tested on a few different themes. \
   Check [login2.png](../screenshots/login2.png)

+> [!Warning]
+> Only use this script if all your users are on visible on the login screen, this completely hides the username text input field, making it difficult to manual login.

 ### [pausescreen.js](pausescreen.js)

 - Displays a dynamic pause screen overlay when media is paused.
 It shows the item's logo, details (year, rating, runtime), and a spinning disc art.
 This is a modified version of the script by [BobHasNoSoul](https://github.com/BobHasNoSoul/Jellyfin-PauseScreen).
 This also has all the CSS needed in the script itself, so it doesn't need a separate CSS file.